 Working at heights to install roofing has inherent dangers.
 Proper setup and safety precautions should always be taken when working on a roof.

 Decking — Easy

-A homeowner with the ability to create a roof frame will be able to deck the roof for composite shingles.
+A homeowner with the ability to frame a roof will be able to lay the required decking for a slate roof.

 Underlayment (if required) — Easy

 Underlayment is lightweight and comes in rolls that are straightforward to apply.